Mobina-Daneshparvar/cancer-immune-dynamics/README.md

 ## Overview

-In this study, we developed and experimentally validated a system of ordinary differential equations (ODEs) to model the dynamics of murine triple-negative breast cancer (TNBC) subpopulations, capturing tumor heterogeneity, and interactions with immune cells.
+In this study, we developed a system of ordinary differential equations (ODEs) to model the dynamics of murine triple-negative breast cancer (TNBC) subpopulations, capturing tumor heterogeneity, and interactions with immune cells.
 Specifically, the model includes:

 - The tumor suppression effect of immune killer cells
 - The immunosuppressive role of myeloid-derived suppressor cells (MDSCs)